spacetelescope/bibcat/docs/llm.md

 ```

 ## Statistics output
-After running bibcat GPT classification using bibcat run-gpt, bibcat run-gpt-batch, or bibcat evaluate-llm to generate classifications for papers, you may want to review various statistics.
+After running bibcat GPT classification using bibcat llm run, bibcat llm batch run, or bibcat llm evaluate to generate classifications for papers, you may want to review various statistics.
 These statistics can include the number of papers per mission and papertype, the count of accepted papertypes, and the number of papers that require human inspection due to low confidence scores.

 From the evaluation summary output file, you may want to see the list of the papers where human classifications are not consistent with llm classifications.
 The next command line will also create this file.